AAAndy-Zhu/RACE/README.md

 - entity_triggers: Corresponding to _T'_ in the paper
 - constraints_2: Corresponding to the disjunctive constraints *CONS* in the paper

-# Code
-The code will be released soon.

 # Citation
 Please cite our paper if you use RACE or datasets we provided in your work: